cisco/ChezScheme/IMPLEMENTATION.md

 See also:

- Representing Control in the Presence of First-Class Continuations.
- Robert Hieb, R. Kent Dybvig, and Carl Bruggeman.
- Programming Language Design and Implementation, 1990.
+> *Representing Control in the Presence of First-Class Continuations* by Robert Hieb, R. Kent Dybvig, and Carl Bruggeman, Programming Language Design and Implementation, 1990.

- Compiler and Runtime Support for Continuation Marks.
- Matthew Flatt and R. Kent Dybvig.
- Programming Language Design and Implementation, 2020.
+> *Compiler and Runtime Support for Continuation Marks* by Matthew Flatt and R. Kent Dybvig, Programming Language Design and Implementation, 2020.

 To the degree that the runtime system needs global state, that state is in the thread context (so, it's thread-local), which we'll abbreviate as "TC".
-Some machine register is desgined as the `%tc` register, and it's initialized on entry to Scheme code.
+Some machine register is designated as the `%tc` register, and it's initialized on entry to Scheme code.
 For the defintion of TC, see `(define-primitive-structure-disps tc ...)` in "cmacro.ss".